Ireland U-18 Clubs Team Selected For Rome Trip

 After coaching Leinster to the U-18 Clubs Interprovincial title this season, Damien McCabe takes the reins of the Ireland U-18 Clubs side, assisted by Connacht’s Tom McKeown and Kevin Maggs from IQ Rugby.

-McCabe’s charges are captained by Mullingar flanker Jack Boyan, who is in the NTS Level 3 group along with fellow starters Cian Brady, Connor Fahy, vice captain Eoghan Smyth and Bryan Walsh.
+McCabe’s charges are captained by Mullingar flanker Jack Boyan.
+From the NTS Level 3 group Cian Brady, Connor Fahy, vice captain Eoghan Smyth and Bryan Walsh are included.

 NTS Level 2 inductees Ambrose Bamber, Paidi Farrell and Munster out-half Dylan Hicks are also part of the starting XV.
 Sligo back rower Bamber is one of four Connacht players in the pack.